smemsh/utilx/README.rst

   command
 - move usage to a constant and emit rather than using comment block to document
-- use debug routines from libsh rather than ad-hoc inline test-and-print
 - this does not work if one of the tabs is a Chromium bookmark manager, unknown reason, have to trace this down UPDATE: it may be because Chrome leaves around withdrawn windows seems like for eg bookmarks and